 Even fruit and vegetable supplements, have been shown to be effective for helping menopausal women manage their symptoms.
 In one study, 91 menopausal women grape seed oil tablet supplements for 8 weeks.
 The participants a significant reduction in hot flashes and insomnia, as well as improved mood and increased muscle mass (5).

 As we try to fit fruits and vegetables into our daily meals, coming up with creative recipes can be challenging.
-For new inspiration, check out our Cauliflower, Kale, and Lentil soup for a fresh way to get your fruits and vegetables.
+For new inspiration, check out our Cauliflower, Kale, and Lentil soup or our Citrus Quinoa & Bean Salad for fresh ways to get your fruits and vegetables.

 Eat More Quality Proteins (Including Eggs)